ezagroba/elizabethzagroba.com/posts/2022/02_27_strengthen_your_code_review_skills/index.md

 ## Don't take my word for it.

 I have the benefit of learning from smart people who are also thinking through what code reviews are and what they can be.
-I have yet to be free at a time when [the code reading club](https://github.com/neontribe/code-reading-club/) Felinne Hermans started has met, but I look forward to joining sometime in the future.
+I have yet to be free at a time when [the code reading club](https://github.com/neontribe/code-reading-club/) Felienne Hermans started has met, but I look forward to joining sometime in the future.
 Here is a collection resources that I've already found useful:

 ### Videos
 - Sarah Mei on [The Power of Agile](https://www.youtube.com/watch?v=YL-6RCTywbc)